Data protection privacy notice

 If we're unable to supply any of the information you have requested, we will tell you the reasons why.

 For more details, visit the Information Commissioner's Office.

 Complaints, comments and compliments

-If you wish to make a compliment, comment or complaint about how the council are processing your data, then please visit, send a compliment or comment or make a complaint to the council.
+If you want to make a compliment, comment or complaint about how we are processing your data, you can visit the Town hall or send a compliment or comment or make a complaint to the council.

-If you are still dissatisfied with how the council have handled your complaint, you may contact the Information Commissioner's Office:
+If you are dissatisfied with how we have handled your complaint, you can contact the Information Commissioner's Office: